Curricular Highlights: First Grade

 First grade students study plants and animals and design experiments to determine what makes something living and how to increase an organism’s chances of survival.

-In first grade, students focus on how people live, learn and work together in order to determine how different historical figures have impacted our world today.
+In first grade, students focus on how people live, learn and work together.